peteburtis/HIPWebApp/Readme.md

 [Examples](https://github.com/Hipmunk/HIPWebApp/tree/master/HIPWebAppDemo/Examples)

+HIPWebApp is a set of protocols and classes for Swift and iOS that removes a lot of boilerplate from the process of creating and configuring a `WKWebView`.
+It encourages you to create a dedicated "web app" object whose only job is to be the interface between your web code and your native code.

 At Hipmunk, we've been experimenting with ways to integrate web-based views into our app without providing a bad experience for users.
 To us, that means tight integration between the code running in the web view and the native parts of our app.

-This framework removes a lot of boilerplate from the process of creating and configuring a `WKWebView`, and encourages you to create a dedicated "web app" object whose only job is to be the interface between your web code and your native code.
+Using this pattern has helped us do that without leaving behind a pile of spaghetti code.

 The source code comes with a few examples.